thenielthevis/capstone-project/README.md

-# FutureProof Capstone Project
+# Lifora Capstone Project

-FutureProof is an innovative application that combines the features of Strava and Pou to help users track and improve their well-being.
+Lifora is an innovative application that combines the features of Strava and Pou to help users track and improve their well-being.
 The app reflects the user's self-care through a virtual character that evolves based on recorded activities, food intake, and other lifestyle choices.

 ## Key Functionalities